Teaching Tackling Technique in Youth Football

 “The lower body, what’s kind of important is to use the phrase ‘same leg, same shoulder’ because as he hits him with the left shoulder, the left leg should be driving in to the ball carrier.
 That gives the tackler more force.”

 Kyle recommends players practice with plenty of repetitions against a tackling sled.
-A player needs to stand only two or three steps away from the sled because that will means he needs good technique, and not just momentum, to move it along.
+A player needs to stand only two or three steps away from the sled because that will mean he needs good technique, and not just momentum, to move it along.
 “Roll the hips and punch the arms through, driving the same leg, same shoulder into the sled and keep driving your feet afterward,” Kyle says.

 Kyle also recommends using non-contact tackling drills, noting how ball carriers go full speed when they know they won’t be knocked to the ground.
 A ball carrier and a defender can line up closely across from each other, and when the ball carrier cuts one way, the tackler must react that way.
 He doesn’t knock the ball carrier to the ground, but tries to get his head in front of him.